-In the 1800s, the only way to get to North America was by ship.
+Before air travel, the only way to get to North America was by ship.
 Ship manifests, or passenger lists, therefore are important sources of information on when our ancestors arrived in Canada.

-At that time, there were few controls over who came to Canada, as compared to today, although once here, there was a naturalization process in place for those whose country of origin was not the United Kingdom.
+Up until the 1900s, there were few controls over who came to Canada, as compared to today, although once here, there was a naturalization process in place for those whose country of origin was not the United Kingdom.
 (See my page entitled Naturalization in Canada for further details.)

 For those born in the United Kingdom, however, no naturalization was required.
 They could move freely from the UK to any British colony.
 As far as tracing their arrival in Canada, therefore, there are only a few options.